How we care for the city

 Pools, parks and gardens

-There are 5 aquatic centres, more than 400 parks and open spaces managed and 93 playgrounds with swings and slides, in the City.
+There are 5 aquatic centres, more than 400 parks and open spaces managed and 93 playgrounds with swings and slides, in the local area.

 The City oversees New South Wales laws for pet owners and has carried out free micro-chipping of 294 dogs and cats for residents on low incomes.